ESSTX/QuickBin/README.md

 # Traybin

-**Double-click** the tray icon to clear the recycle bin.
+**Double-click** on the tray icon to clear the recycle bin.

-**Right-click** the tray icon to open the recycle bin in File Explorer.
+**Right-click** on the tray icon to open the recycle bin in File Explorer.

-**Shift + Right-click** the tray icon to exit the application and remove it from startup.
+**Shift + Right-click** on the tray icon to exit the application and remove it from startup.

 ---